afritz1/OpenTESArena/README.md

 - Use CMake to generate your project files in `build`, then compile the executable.

 #### Running the executable:
-- Verify that `Soundfont` and `ArenaPath` in `options/options.txt` point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively).
+- Verify that the `data` and `options` folders are in the same folder as the executable, and that `Soundfont` and `ArenaPath` in `options/options.txt` point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively).

 If there is a bug or technical problem in the program, check out the issues tab!

 ## Resources

 The [Unofficial Elder Scrolls Pages](http://en.uesp.net/wiki/Arena:Arena) are a great resource for finding information all about Arena.
 There are [various tools](http://en.uesp.net/wiki/Arena:Files#Misc_Utilities) available such as WinArena for browsing Arena's content, and there is a very detailed manual as well, so you'll probably want to take a look at a copy from [here](http://en.uesp.net/wiki/Arena:Files#Official_Patches_and_Utilities).
 I also recommend the [Lazy Game Review](https://www.youtube.com/watch?v=5MW5SxKMrtE) on YouTube for a humorous overview of the game's history and gameplay.
+Here's the YouTube [channel](https://www.youtube.com/channel/UCJpmkgtHRIxR7aOpi909GKw) where I post project updates.